-Apple’s history with Google is more complex than some believe.
-For starters, Google’s founding algorithm, PageRank — which rated search results based on “hyperlink” citations — built upon the hyperlinked dream of former Apple employee and HyperCard creator Bill Atkinson, who worked on the original Mac.
+While the Android-versus-iOS rivalry fueled high-profile legal clashes over the years, Apple’s history with Google is more complex than some think.
+For starters, Google’s founding algorithm, PageRank — which rated search results based on “hyperlink” citations — built upon the hyperlinked dream of former Apple employee (and HyperCard creator) Bill Atkinson, who worked on the original Mac.

-More notably, Steve Jobs was a mentor to Google’s two young founders, Larry Page and Sergey Brin.
-In fact, when the duo was asked to pick a first CEO for Google to act as “adult supervision,” Jobs was the only person on their shortlist.
+More notably, Apple co-founder Steve Jobs acted as a mentor to Google’s two young founders, Larry Page and Sergey Brin.
+In fact, when the duo was asked to pick a first Google CEO to act as “adult supervision,” Jobs was the only person on their shortlist.

 As the CEO of both Apple and Pixar Animation Studios, Jobs didn’t take the role.
 However, it’s fascinating to consider that this was once on the table.
 Google CEO Eric Schmidt later joined Apple’s board of directors — proof positive of the closeness of the two companies.